 Within the cycles of sickness that begin to release from awareness practices, one must commit to begin a journey of sobriety for groundedness, and flexibility during struggles of changes.
 Changing moon is a path for those who are serious about their health and spiritual journey and willing to be flexible or flex-self.
 Without being flexible to personal fears, then stagnation and rigidity remains.
 All of this is done with strict and healthy boundaries in relationship.
 To advance spiritually, it must all be worked with together.

 Larger rituals for community are set around the moons of the yearly solstices and equinoxes.
-The most powerful healings for individuals or community occurs after the Autumn equinox, especially right before dusk.
+The most powerful healing is for individuals or community occurs after the Autumn equinox, especially right before dusk.
 This the the most powerful time that our personal releases from our emotional body can be released.

 THE EARTH & THE ESTONIAN STAR (NIGHT) BRIDE